Customizer Engraver CP-V3 product review – wood burning

 The light hand pressure produced much smaller lines.
 The heavy hand pressure created wider lines.

-When I angle the board, you can that lines created with heavy hand pressure are also very deep.
+When I angle the board, you can that lines created with heavy hand pressure are much deeper than those made with a light hand pressure.

 CLEANING